dereksov/dereksov/README.md

 ### Hi there 👋

-🔭 I’m currently working on visualizing suicide rates across different generations to explore current mental health issues.
-I'm also working on extracting information from Riot Game's API for a machine learning project.
+🔭 I’m currently working on extracting information from Riot Game's API for a machine learning project.

-🌱 I’m currently learning Tableau and REST API to achieve the above.
+🌱 I’m currently learning REST API and pipeline to achieve the above.

 <!--
 **dereksov/dereksov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.